ianmcodes/ianmcodes.github.io/_drafts/apps-script-and-other-tools.md

 Google Apps Script
 ------------------

 As great as IFTTT is, you are still limited in what you can do with the triggers and actions that they have defined.
-For example, you cannot use it to delete old emails from your email.
+For example, you cannot use it to delete old emails.
+But, if you use Gmail (and Google Drive) you can create an Apps Script.

+Google Apps Script is, for the most part, JavaScript with some functions and utilities added for working with Google's services.
+I won't get into the nitty gritty of writting Apps Scripts (for that you should start [here](https://developers.google.com/apps-script/)).
+But I will say that you can use it to create simple stand alone functions, more complex addons for Google services like Doc or Sheets, or even full blown web apps.
+I use an Apps Script to delete old cron emails, and other automated emails that I don't need to keep very long.